d4krzyk/Remuz-io/README.md

-# Diploma Work
+# Remuz.io

-This is a basic TypeScript and React project.
+Remuz.io is an innovative project that leverages the Wavesurfer.js library to create a tool for editing multiple layers of audio tracks.
+By integrating Wavesurfer.js, Remuz.io allows users to visualize and manipulate audio waveforms with precision and ease.
+With features like real-time waveform rendering, intuitive controls, and robust functionality, Remuz.io provides a comprehensive solution for audio editing needs, making it ideal for musicians, producers, and audio engineers looking to create high-quality audio projects.

 Follow the instructions below to get started with installation and setup.

 ## Prerequisites